grahambell/crab/README.rst

 However this problem can generally be avoided by giving the jobs suitable names via the ``CRABID`` parameter.
 Crab will then be able to recognize jobs by name even if the command string changes.

+The job configuration page also allows jobs to be marked as deleted.
+Normally this would be done by importing a new crontab without that job in it, but having this available on the web interface is useful in situations such as the host being inaccessible.
+Note that if a start or finish event is received from the job, but the Crab server is still able to identify it, then the job should be automatically marked as not deleted.

+There is also the option to alter the job identifier.
+However care must be taken to also update it in the job itself, for example via the ``CRABID`` parameter in the crontab.
+If the identifier is changed via the web server but not in the job, then the Crab server will identify it as a new job the next time it receives a start or finish report from it.

 Notifications
 ~~~~~~~~~~~~~